 But what is it all about?
 We sat down with Humble Games employees and BGDF advisers to find out, but first, let’s go over a bit of Humble’s background and why the Fund was set up in the first place.

 Humble Bundle's publishing arm was created in 2017 to support indie developers and officially rebranded to Humble Games in May 2020.
-Led by its guiding principle of effecting social change, Humble Bundle has since worked to ensure it remains a force for good, continuing to elevate diverse voices through its Humble Bundles, Humble Games, and the Black Game Developer Fund.
+Led by its guiding principle of effecting social change, Humble Bundle has since worked to ensure it remains a force for good, continuing to elevate diverse voices through its Humble Bundles (opens in new tab), Humble Games (opens in new tab), and the Black Game Developer Fund (opens in new tab).

 Humble Bundle, founded in 2010, is an online store that sells software, games, and other digital content.
 When you purchase a Humble Bundle, a portion of your money goes to a charity.
 So far, Humble has raised almost $200 million.